 Google has shared precise guidelines on the matter.
-If you want to avoid an SEO penalty, your popup shouldn’t prevent your visitors from accessing the main content of the page.
+Mobile design popup practices suggest that if you want to avoid an SEO penalty, your popup shouldn’t prevent your visitors from accessing the main content of the page.
 In other words, it shouldn’t be too large.

 Here’s an example of a mobile-friendly popup on Dickies: